opencomputeproject/Time-Appliance-Project/Time-Card/FPGA/Open-Source/Ips/SmaSelector/Readme.md

 Non existing register access in the mapped memory area is answered with a slave decoding error.
 ### 3.1 Register Set 1
 The Register set 1 configures mapping 1.
 In mapping 1, SMA 1 and SMA 2 are inputs, while SMA 3 and SMA 4 are outputs.

+Additionally, the Register Set 1 provides the status of the 4 SMA inputs.

 #### 3.1.1 Register Set 1 Overview
 The Register Set 1 overview is shown in the table below.
 ![RegisterSet1](Additional%20Files/Regset1_Overview.png)